Open NowNon-Profit

 What activities are funded?

-Establishing new Indigenous Knowledge Centres and refurbishing existing Indigenous Knowledge Centre facilities and related infrastructure.
+Establishing new Indigenous Knowledge Centres and refurbishing existing Indigenous Knowledge Centre facilities.

 How do I apply for the Indigenous Knowledge Centre (IKC) establishment and refurbishment grants?